 3.1 Delivery of Coal.
 During the Term of this Agreement, Seller agrees to deliver to Buyer and Buyer agrees to accept from Seller, the total quantity of Coal required by the Plants (the “Contract Quantity”), that has been sourced by Seller pursuant to Approved Purchases, at the times and in the quantities determined pursuant to this Article.
 Buyer expressly agrees that, absent a failure of Seller to deliver properly nominated Coal to the Delivery Point, Buyer shall not purchase any Coal for the Plants other than from Seller under this Agreement.

-No later than the last Business Day that is at least 90 Days before the start of each calendar quarter during the Delivery Period, Buyer shall provide Notice (each, a "Nomination Notice") to Seller of the estimated delivery requirements during such quarter (the "Nominated Quarter").
+3.2(a) No later than the last Business Day that is at least 90 Days before the start of each calendar quarter during the Delivery Period, Buyer shall provide Notice (each, a "Nomination Notice") to Seller of the estimated delivery requirements during such quarter (the "Nominated Quarter").
 The Nomination Notice for each Nominated Quarter shall include the quantity of actual Tons to be delivered during such Nominated Quarter (the "Nominated Tonnage”).
-The Nominated Tonnage for any Nominated Quarter shall not vary from the Contract Quantity by more than 5% without the consent of Seller.
 The Nominated Tonnage shall be scheduled for delivery during the Nominated Quarter pursuant to Sections 3.2(b) in a generally ratable fashion.

 (b) Not less than five Business Days prior to each Month of a Nominated Quarter, the Buyer shall provide the Seller Notice to include the following information: (i) the estimated portion of the Nominated Tonnage to be delivered during the next Month and (ii) the estimated loading schedule for the relevant Shipments and the estimated delivery date or dates.